Athlyn Green is an avid reader and discusses literary gems she's discovered with fellow enthusiasts.

-In two acts of kindness, Heathcliff sends a brace of grouse and then a week later, stops in to see Lockwood and actually sits at his bedside and visits with him.
+In two acts of kindness, Heathcliff sends a brace of grouse and then, a week later, stops in to see Lockwood and actually sits at his bedside and visits with him.
 No doubt he has heard his tenant has fallen ill.
 Instead of feeling appreciative for the kindness and for Heathcliff's voluntarily initiating attention to Lockwood at last, Lockwood promptly mentally calls Heathcliff a scoundrel and feels he's partly to blame for Lockwood's illness.
-This is truly amazing, since it was Lockwood's decision to go over to the Heights in winter and with a snowstorm threatening and it was Lockwood himself who got lost and sunk up to his neck in the snow, in spite of Heathcliff walking him home most of the way.
+This is truly amazing since Lockwood decided to go over to the Heights in winter and with a snowstorm threatening, and it was Lockwood himself who got lost and sunk up to his neck in the snow, despite Heathcliff walking him home most of the way.

-When Nelly later goes down to admit Kenneth, Lockwood's thoughts turn to himself and he conceitedly reflects that he's seen fascination in Cathy's eyes (a young woman over at the Heights) and he tells himself to beware of losing his heart to her because she might turn out like her mother, Catherine.
-He has such an inflated ego, he invents interest, where there is none.
+When Nelly later goes down to admit Kenneth, Lockwood's thoughts turn to himself, and he conceitedly reflects that he's seen fascination in Cathy's eyes (a young woman over at the Heights), and he tells himself to beware of losing his heart to her because she might turn out like her mother, Catherine.
+He has such an inflated ego that he invents interest where there is none.